-The BA (Hons) in Community, Youth & Families is a single honours programme, which leads to an academic award.
-The core of the curriculum has been designed to introduce students to theory and practice in youth & community work.
-This means that students can transfer into this programme at levels 4, 5 and 6, and that students can be supported to prepare to go on to postgraduate study in youth work if they want to achieve a professional qualification (JNC).
+The BA (Hons) in Youth and Community Work is a single honours programme, which leads to both an academic award and the professional qualification in youth work (JNC).
+The curriculum has been designed to align with the National Occupational Standards (NOS) for Youth Work, following guidance from the NYA (National Youth Agency), which is the PSRB (Professional, Statutory and Regulatory Body) for Youth and Community Work.
 In response to consultation of stakeholders, the curriculum aligns with current and anticipated workforce needs and developments.
 This includes the co-delivery of some specialist modules, bringing in experts from local organisations, further strengthening Marjon's links into the community.

-Work with communities, youth and families is a practice of informal education that involves the development of democratic and associational approaches, which promote learning and development in the communities or individuals who choose to take part in the programmes that workers facilitate and support.
+Youth & Community Work is a practice of informal education that involves the development of democratic and associational approaches, which promote learning and development in the communities or individuals who choose to take part in the programmes that youth & community workers facilitate and support.
 It is focused on work with adolescents and adults, with groups as well as individuals, and with personal development in the context of the development of wider social networks and collective engagement with issues of social justice.

-The programme provides a high-quality educational experience, which offers students significant and challenging opportunities for personal, experiential and academic development in order that they develop as effective reflective practitioners with the understanding and skills required to work effectively with young people and communities, and as critically reflective practitioners able to practise collaboratively with other professionals in the context of the inter-disciplinary workforce.
+The programme provides a high-quality educational experience, which offers students significant and challenging opportunities for personal, professional and academic development in order that they develop as effective reflective practitioners with the understanding and skills required to work effectively as informal educators with young people and communities, and as critically reflective practitioners able to practise collaboratively with other professionals in the context of the inter-disciplinary workforce.